-As a result of an actuarial assessment performed by the Department of Treasury and Finance, the proportion of long service leave taken as leave the calculation of employer superannuation cost on-cost has increased from the 2022 rate of 42% to 43% and the average factor for the calculation of employer superannuation on-costs has also changed from the 2022 rate of 10.6% to 11.1%.
+As a result of an actuarial assessment performed by the Department of Treasury and Finance, the proportion of long service leave taken as leave has increased from the 2023 rate of 43% to 44% in 2024 and the average factor for the calculation of employer superannuation on-costs has also changed from the 2023 rate of 11.1% to 11.5% in 2024.

 These rates are used in the employment oncost calculation.
-The net financial effect of the changes in the current financial year is a decrease in employment on-cost of \$0.029 million.
+The net financial effect of the changes in the current financial year is an increase in employment on-cost of \$0.02 million.
 The impact on future periods is impracticable to estimate.